suzannepk/mpi_parallel/README.md

 # Introduction to MPI and Parallel Computing

-This repo teaches parallel thinking and introduces MPI in a 40-minute hands-on lesson.

-The Message Passing Interface (MPI) is widely used in High Performance Computing (HPC) to distribute work across multiple processors.
-It enables users to take advantage of **distributed memory parallelism** — that is, using separate pools of memory on different nodes by sending messages between them.

-In this model, the programmer is responsible for dividing the work and must plan how to use the libraries and tools provided by MPI to achieve their goal.

-Because parallel thinking is essential before writing MPI code, we will start with the **mathematics of the dot product** and show how this simple operation can be easily divided and performed in parallel across multiple processes.

-This hands-on lesson walks through:
-- Understanding how to split up the dot product across multiple workers (before introducing MPI)
+This 40-minute hands-on lesson introduces parallel thinking and the Message Passing Interface (MPI), a key tool in High Performance Computing (HPC).

+You’ll learn how to:
+- Break down a simple problem (the dot product) into parts that can run in parallel
-- Writing a basic serial version of the dot product
+- Write a serial version in C
-- Writing a parallel version using `MPI_Scatter` and `MPI_Reduce`
+- Turn it into a parallel version using MPI_Scatter and MPI_Reduce

+By the end, you’ll see how MPI lets multiple processes work together using distributed memory parallelism—separate memory pools that communicate by sending messages.

 # The Dot Product